Pockets of Ease - The Hidden Cost of Optimizing Everything

 The fruit.

-The part we're meant to enjoy.
+The moments we're meant to enjoy.

 Don't let yourself miss summer because you're optimizing it.